 The Acel Moore High School Journalism Workshop is an annual project sponsored by The Philadelphia Inquirer.
-The hands-on program seeks to introduce Philadelphia-area high school students to the fields of print and digital journalism.
+The hands-on program seeks to introduce Philadelphia-area high school students to the fields of print, digital journalism, and photography.

 Named for its founder, Acel Moore, a former editor and columnist at The Inquirer and a co-founder of the National Association of Black Journalists, the program offers three $1,000 college scholarships to the top three students who plan to pursue a career in print or digital journalism.

 HOW DO I APPLY?